×

 All about Norite and Conglomerate Properties

 Know all about Norite and Conglomerate properties here.
 All properties of rocks are important as they define the type of rock and its application.
 Norite belongs to Igneous Rocks while Conglomerate belongs to Sedimentary Rocks.Texture of Norite is Phaneritic whereas that of Conglomerate is Clastic.
 Norite appears Veined and Shiny and Conglomerate appears Shiny and Rounded.
-The luster of Norite is not available while that of Conglomerate is dull.
+The luster of Norite is while that of Conglomerate is dull.
 Norite is available in dark grey to black colors whereas Conglomerate is available in beige, black, brown, buff, light to dark grey, orange, rust, white, yellow colors.
 The commercial uses of Norite are cemetery markers, commemorative tablets, laboratory bench tops, jewelry, sea defence, tombstones and that of Conglomerate are cemetery markers, in aquifers, tombstones.